 Undergraduate students may pursue the Bachelor of Business Administration with a concentration in Accounting.
 Tuition fees are $105 per credit hour with an additional $60 charged specifically for the online BBA course.

-Graduate students can choose from a range of online degrees: the Master of Accounting with a Concentration in Forensic Accounting or Business Valuation, the Master of Taxation or the Master of Science in Finance can all help you become a CPA or advance your career.
+Also, graduate students can choose from a range of online degrees: the Master of Accounting with a Concentration in Forensic Accounting or Business Valuation, the Master of Taxation, or the Master of Science in Finance.
+Likewise, all of these can help you become a Certified Public Accountant or advance your career.

 17. St. John’s University